computationalstylistics/word_frequencies/code_for_improved_frequencies.md

 ```

 Given the information of how many neighboring words should be taken into account (e.g. the word "the" has 38 neighbors within the distance of 0.6), and given the previously computed information of the order of neighbors for each seed word (e.g. for the word "the" these are: "of", "this", "in", "there", ...), we can get the _n_ neighbors for a given distance.
-The following funcion is responsible for it:
+The following function is responsible for it:

 ``` R